-West of Stroud, as for most of the way between Tulsa and Oklahoma City, old Route 66 continues along the south side of the I-44 Turnpike, which has another of its very rare exits at Chandler (pop.
-3,100).
+West of Stroud, as for most of the way between Tulsa and Oklahoma City, old Route 66 continues along the south side of the I-44 Turnpike, which has another of its rare exits at Chandler (pop.
+3,181).
 Chandler is one of the most pleasant old Route 66 towns in Oklahoma, with a wealth of well-preserved sandstone-and-brick buildings, a trio of which house an enjoyable local history center.
-It stands out for a number of good reasons, not least of which is the classic Lincoln Motel (740 E. 1st St., 405/258-0200, $55), along old Route 66 at the east edge of town.
+It stands out for a number of good reasons, not least of which is the classic Lincoln Motel (740 E. 1st St., 405/258-0200, $55 and up), along old Route 66 at the east edge of town.
 It’s a little time-worn, for sure, but still as neat and tidy as the day it opened in 1939 with two dozen two-room cabins, each with a green bench for watching the world whiz by.
-Chandler’s solid-looking WPA-era Armory has been done up to house the lively and engaging Route 66 Interpretive Center (400 E. Route 66/1st St., 405/258-1300, closed Sun. in winter and Mon. year-round, $5), which gives an eye-opening introduction to the enterprising and welcoming Route 66 spirit.
-There’s a public swimming pool (summer only), a gallery run by Route 66 artist Jerry McClanahan (903/467-6384, appt. only), and a well-restored cottage-style Phillips 66 station.
+Chandler’s solid-looking WPA-era Armory has been done up to house the lively and engaging Route 66 Interpretive Center (400 E. Route 66/1st St., 405/258-1300, Tues.-Sun. year-round, $5), which gives an eye-opening introduction to the enterprising and welcoming Route 66 spirit.
+There’s a public swimming pool (summer only), a gallery run by Route 66 artist and guidebook writer Jerry McClanahan (306 Manvel St., 405/240-7659), and a well-restored cottage-style Phillips 66 station.